Fire: Fire science

+Ecology

 Every natural ecosystem on land has its own fire regime, and the organisms in those ecosystems are adapted to or dependent upon that fire regime.
 Fire creates a mosaic of different habitat patches, each at a different stage of succession.
 Different species of plants, animals, and microbes specialize in exploiting a particular stage, and by creating these different types of patches, fire allows a greater number of species to exist within a landscape.